-The Group is required to test for impairment of intangible development assets not available for use on an annual basis.
+The Group is required to test intangible development assets not available for use on an annual basis.
 The recoverable amount is determined based on the higher of fair value less cost to sell and value in use.

-Determination of the value in use is an area involving management judgement in order to assess whether the carrying value of the intangible development assets not available for use can be supported by the net present value of future cash flows specific to each development asset or Cash Generating Unit.
+Determination of the value in use is an area involving management judgement in order to assess whether the carrying value of the intangible development assets not available for use can be supported by the net present value of future cash flows specific to each development asset.
 In calculating the net present value of the future cash flows, certain assumptions are required to be made in respect of highly uncertain matters including management's expectations of future unlevered free cash flows, long-term growth rates and the selection of discount rates to reflect the risks involved.